 Rigid: If you have rigid flat feet, you have no arches regardless of whether you’re standing or sitting.
 This condition develops during the teen years and progresses with age.
 You may have pain in your feet and find it difficult to flex the feet up or down or move them side-to-side.
 Flatfoot can affect one foot or both sides.

-Adult-acquired: This is also called “fallen arches'' and occurs when the foot's arch unexpectedly collapses.
+Adult-acquired: This occurs when the foot's arch unexpectedly collapses.
 This typically affects only one foot and is usually caused when the tendon that runs along the inside of the ankle and supports the arch gets weak over time or tears.

 Vertical talus: Sometimes known as “rocker-bottom foot” due to the way the foot resembles a rocking chair, this condition is a birth defect (congenital disability) that prevents the arches from forming due to the talus bone in the ankle being in the wrong position.